nus-cs2103-AY2021S1/ip/docs/README.md

 Timmi allows users to remove tasks from their list.
 See usage of `delete`.

 ### Search Tasks by Date or Keyword
-Timmi allows users to search for tasks related to a date, or a keyword/ phrase.
+Timmi allows users to search for tasks related to a date, a query word or phrase.
 See usage of `check` and `find`.

 ### Exit the Application
 See usage of `bye`.

-## :peach: Usage
+## :peach: Usage :peach:

 ### `todo` - Adds a todo task